Terbium

 Market Drivers

-Terbium investment performance is driven by a combination of supply and demand factors.
-On the demand side, growth in permanent magnets (ndfeb additive) and green phosphors for displays provides structural support.
-Supply-side factors include production costs in major producing nations, new project development timelines, and the impact of government policies including export restrictions and environmental regulations.
+Terbium investment performance is driven by demand growth in permanent magnets (ndfeb additive) and green phosphors for displays, supply concentration in China (98% share), new project development timelines, and government policies including export restrictions and strategic stockpiling programs.

 Risk Factors

-Investing in Terbium carries specific risks including commodity price volatility, geopolitical risk in producing regions, regulatory uncertainty, technological disruption through substitution, and the relatively illiquid nature of some critical mineral markets.
-The high supply risk rating for Terbium can create both opportunities from supply-driven price spikes and risks from policy interventions.
+Investing in Terbium carries risks including commodity price volatility (see price history below), geopolitical risk in producing regions, regulatory uncertainty, and potential substitution.
+The high supply risk can create both opportunities from supply-driven price spikes and risks from sudden policy interventions.

 More on Terbium